32nd G8 summit

 The 32nd G8 summit was held on 15–17 July 2006 in Saint Petersburg, Russia.
 The venue was the Constantine Palace, which is located in Strelna on the Gulf of Finland.
-This was the first time Russia served as host nation for a G8 summit; and the nation's status as a full member of the G8 was confirmed.
+This was the first and only time Russia served as host nation for a G8 summit, confirming the nation's status as a full member of the G8.

 Overview

-The Group of Seven (G7) is a forum which brings together the heads of the countries: France, Germany, Italy, Japan, the United Kingdom, the United States and Canada starting in 1976.
+The Group of Seven (G7) is a forum which brings together the heads of the countries: France, Germany, Italy, Japan, the United Kingdom, the United States, and Canada starting in 1976.
 The G8, meeting for the first time in 1997, was formed with the addition of Russia.
 In addition, the President of the European Commission has been formally included in summits since 1981.
-The summits were not meant to be linked formally with wider international institutions; and in fact, a mild rebellion against the stiff formality of other international meetings was a part of the genesis of cooperation between France's President Giscard d'Estaing and West Germany's Chancellor Helmut Schmidt as they conceived the initial summit of the Group of Six (G6) in 1975.
+The summits were not meant to be linked formally with wider international institutions; and in fact, a mild rebellion against the stiff formality of other international meetings was a part of the genesis of cooperation between France's president Valéry Giscard d'Estaing and West Germany's chancellor Helmut Schmidt as they conceived the initial summit of the Group of Six (G6) in 1975.

 The G8 summits during the 21st century have inspired widespread debates, protests and demonstrations; and the two- or three-day event becomes more than the sum of its parts, elevating the participants, the issues and the venue as focal points for activist pressure.

 Composition of summit leaders

-The G8 is an annual forum for the leaders of Canada, the European Commission, France, Germany, Italy, Japan, Russia, the United Kingdom and the United States.
+The G8 is an annual forum for the leaders of Canada, the European Commission, France, Germany, Italy, Japan, Russia, the United Kingdom, and the United States.

 The 32nd G8 summit was the first summit for Canadian Prime Minister Stephen Harper and German Chancellor Angela Merkel.
 It was also the last summit for French President Jacques Chirac and Japanese Prime Minister Junichiro Koizumi.